MarcusOme/LUSProject1/README.md

 ### /Final_results

 Already contains the result calculated for each python script in the project.
-Each file contains the results of different methods with different n-gram orders. **Beware: those files will not be override while running code, so you can compare the result obtained.**
+Each file contains the results of different methods with different n-gram orders. **Those files will not be override while running code, so you can compare the result obtained with the ones already present.**

 ### /absolute & /katz & /kneser_ney /presmoothed & /unsmoothed & /witten_bell